SadHamster/Resume/README.md

 ###Objectives

 - Senior Software Engineer position in a motivated team working on interesting and complex projects;
-- Do grate job for good money;
+- Do good job for good money;

 ###Summary